|

 His successor Ramiz Alia tried to reform the system but communist rule collapsed in 1991.

-Post-communist Albania has been plagued by economic crisis and civil disorder, made worse by weak and
+Post-communist Albania was plagued by economic crisis and civil disorder, made worse by weak and

 corrupt government and violent conflict between the anti-communist